cohesivestack/ineo/README.md

 ### The command versions

-The command `versions` shows all Neo4j versions available of the current Ineo version installed.
+The command `versions` shows all Neo4j versions available for installing.

 ```
 $ ineo versions